First Aid for Mental Health | Classroom

 No previous knowledge or experience is required to attend this course.

-What will delegates get from this Introduction to Mental Health and Wellbeing course?
+What will delegates get from the Introduction to First Aid for Mental Health course?

 A thorough understanding of mental health and mental illness: